East BOE approves bond reinvestment - Piqua Daily Call

 “It’s a fun-filled day for the kids … and all the money stays in the district,” Dr. Rappold said.

-Rappold also reported the Miami East Junior High donated more than 2,000 canned goods during a recent drive.
-The food was donated to the Fletcher Methodist Church’s food pantry.
+• Rappold also reported the Miami East Junior High donated more than 2,000 canned goods during a recent drive.
+The food was donated to the Fletcher United Methodist Church’s food pantry.

 The district is accepting applications for the Miami East Hall of Fame nominations through Jan.
 31.